The-Portal-Bot/Documentation/portal-website/docs/commands/setup.md

     ./setup
     ```

-    This would create a new announcement, spotify, url-only and music channel under one category, to get you started.
+    This would create a new announcement, url-only and music channel under one category, to get you started.